kazzyabe/hydeout/about.md

 sidebar_link: true
 ---
 <img src="/assets/img/IMG_0772.JPG" alt="Mount Fuji">
 I'm **Kazuki Yabe**, a **master** student in **Computational Linguistics** at **Indiana University Bloomington**.
 I'm from Japan, and I can speack Japanese and English.
 The picture of Mt.
-Fuji is posted above to share the beutiful holy mountain when I went back to Japan in 2019.
+Fuji is posted above to share a view of my home country.
+I toke it when I was back in Japan in 2019.

 My expected graduation would be May, 2020, and I will have OPT for three years since my major is in the STEM program.
 I'm looking for a job which meets my interests (NLP, ML, Linguistics).

 Before comming to Indiana, I was in Canada for about 7 years completing my high school and university.
 I majored in **Computer Science** and **Linguistcs** at **Simon Fraser University**, and learnt basics of programming and natural language, including algorithm complexity, recursion, searching, syntax, phonetics and etc.